mikezano/zano-press/lessons/css-variables-and-their-scopes.md

 # Why use variables in my CSS ?

 For the same reason you would in any other programming language: reduce repetition, modularize styling, make things neat for the next developer.
-For example, how many times have you re-declared that same blue color for your buttons all over your html/css (maybe even inline-ing) and decided you wanted to change it, but dreaded all the places you would have update it?
+For example, how many times have you re-declared that same blue color for your buttons all over your html/css (maybe even inline-ing) and decided you wanted to change it, but dreaded all the places you would have to update it?
 Variables would help you out there ;)

 ~ zan0